 We believe that play based learning is the best way to teach and support the whole child physically, socially, emotionally, personally, spiritually, creatively, cognitively and linguistically.
 Through play the children are in charge of their own learning, which helps them develop autonomy, self-confidence and independence.

 While children are engrossed in play, they use their research skills to organise the information gathered by sorting it, making their own connections with the topic discussed in class and their prior knowledge, and formulating their own questions.
 Furthermore, when playing, children are encountering problems they need to solve on their own, which develops their self-management skills and perseverance.
 They are trying things out, making mistakes and coming to a conclusion of what went wrong, so they can fix it, which develops their thinking and creative skills.
+To find out a bit more about play based learning, please read this article by KG Blue teacher Raakhee Ramaija.

 Playing is the first level of collaboration and how children learn all basic social skills.
 While playing with others, children are making decisions, listening to other’s perspectives and voicing their own opinion practicing their communication skills.